-Three Months Ended September 30, Change Nine Months Ended September 30, Change
+Three Months Ended March 31, Change

-2007 2006 \$ % 2007 2006 \$ %
+2008 2007 \$ %

 (Unaudited) (In thousands)

-Total general and
+Total general and administrative expense \$3,886 \$2,507 \$1,379 55.0%

-administrative expense \$3,059 \$1,897 \$1,162 61.3% \$7,994 \$5,991 \$2,003 33.4%

-As a percentage of
+As a percentage of revenues 14.7% 13.4%

-revenues 13.7% 11.7% 12.9% 12.5%

-General and administrative expenses consist primarily of salaries and related expenses for executive management, finance, accounting, human capital, legal, information technology and other administrative functions, as well as professional fees, overhead, including allocated rent and depreciation, and expenses incurred for other general corporate purposes.
+General and administrative expenses consist primarily of salaries, benefits, stock compensation, and related expenses for executive management, finance, accounting, human capital, legal, information technology and other administrative functions, as well as professional fees, overhead, including allocated rent and depreciation, and expenses incurred for other general corporate purposes.

-General and administrative expenses increased by \$1.2 million and \$2.0 million in the three months and nine months ended September 30, 2007, respectively, as compared to the same periods in 2006.
-These increases were primarily due to increased costs associated with being a public company.
-Our professional fees and insurance costs increased by approximately \$534,000 and \$564,000 during the three and nine months ending September 30, 2007, respectively, as compared to 2006.
-We also experienced increases in employee salaries and benefits, stock compensation and related costs associated with expanding our finance department.
+General and administrative expenses increased by \$1.4 million during the three months ended March 31, 2008 as compared to the three months ended March 31, 2007.
+This increase was primarily due to increased costs associated with our obligations as a public company that did not apply in the first quarter of 2007.
+Our professional fees, insurance costs, franchise taxes and board compensation increased by approximately \$423,000 during the three months ended March 31, 2008 as compared to the same period in 2007.
+We also experienced increases in employee salaries, benefits and related costs of almost \$255,000 associated with our expanding finance, legal and human capital departments.
+In addition, non-cash stock-based compensation increased \$416,000 as compared to the prior year.
 General and administrative expenses also increased to a lesser extent due to our investment to support further revenue growth.
+General and administrative expenses as a percentage of revenue increased in 2008 primarily due to the increased costs associated with being a public company.

-We expect general and administrative expenses to increase on an absolute basis in future annual periods as we incur increased costs associated with being a public company.
-Operating as a public company will present additional management and reporting requirements that will significantly increase our directors' and officers' liability insurance premiums and professional fees such as audit and outside legal counsel support both in absolute dollars and as a percentage of revenues.
+We expect general and administrative expenses to increase on an absolute basis in future annual periods as we continue to incur increased costs associated with being a public company.
+Operating as a public company will present additional management and reporting requirements that will significantly increase our directors' and officers' liability insurance premiums and professional fees associated with our quarterly and annual reporting obligations, including accounting and auditing fees, legal fees and costs related to Sarbanes-Oxley Act compliance.